RuslanApkin/Parser/README.md

 ## Results

-Results of running script.sh are zipped in `results.zip`.
+Results of running script.sh are zipped in separed archives in `results` folder.

 ## Config